ISP to probe inmate death at county jail

 According to Madison County Sheriff Scott Mellinger, Stacey L. Cox, 43, died at 9:06 a.m.
 Friday after jail staff and paramedics with the Anderson Fire Department attempted life-saving measures.

-Cox was being housed in a holding cell with five other female offenders, Mellinger said.
+Cox was in a holding cell with five other female offenders, Mellinger said.

 She was booked into the jail Thursday on charges of resisting law enforcement and felony charges of possession of a narcotic drug and possession of a syringe.